On the Ramsey number of daisies I: Proof of Theorem

-We would like to remark that Conlon, Fox and Sudakov improved the bounds on Ramsey numbers by a clever application of the Stepping up lemma \cite{CFS13}.
+Let us remark that the best known lower bounds on Ramsey number are due to Conlon, Fox and Sudakov \cite{CFS13} by a clever application of the Stepping-up lemma.
 They proved that

 for a positive constant $c>0$ and $m\geq 3r$.
-Unfortunately, this is still not good enough for us, since we need bounds for $m<2r$.
-To prove a lower bound with a tower function on $m$, we will use a different approach, which is based on shift graphs.
+On the other hand, Theorem \ref{thm:shiftramsey} can be applied for a wider range of $m$.
+The proof of Theorem \ref{thm:shiftramsey} will use a different approach, which is based on shift graphs.
+Similar results were established in \cites{DLR95, PR24}.